-As people in recovery, we have experienced life on the spiritual fringes.
+Family addiction has a baffling power to make us feel like we're left on the spiritual fringes.
 Therefore, we can praise God for keeping us within His grip throughout our journey.
-God is full of surprises, and has a deep love for the lowly whom He raises up.
+When we merge our recovery efforts with the spiritual richness of the Catholic Church, we recognize that God has a deep love the lowly who He raises up.
 We celebrate the Feast of the Assumption of Mary this Sunday.
 The Gospel Reading for this special holy day describes Mary's visit to her cousin Elizabeth, who is pregnant with John the Baptist.
 Elizabeth greets Mary:

 "Blessed are you among women, and blessed is the fruit of your womb.
-And how does this happen to me, that the mother of my Lord should come to me?
-For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.
+And how does this happen to me, that the mother of my Lord should come to me?For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.
 Blessed are you who believed that what was spoken to you by the Lord would be fulfilled.".